 Many of our customers are concerned that consuming shilajit on a frequent basis may be problematic in terms of heavy metal accumulation and toxicity in the body.

-As it happens, the nutritional components of the substance itself are geared toward enhancing cellular metabolism and elimination – provided it is good quality.
+As it happens, the nutritional components of the substance itself are geared toward enhancing cellular metabolism and overall wellbeing.

 To address some public confusion on the matter of heavy metal pollution, we have attempted to put together a fuller picture of this widespread global phenomenon in order to offer a realistic perspective.
 The history, distribution, toxicity, safety and natural elimination of the top four toxic heavy metals are discussed.